qala-io/java-course/docs/programme/maven.md

 * Create 3 modules - 1 is parent and the other 2 are included as `<modules>`.
 Child1 needs to have Child2 as a
 dependency.
-* Read about aggregator in Maven
+* Read about reactor in Maven
 * Play with `<parent>` tag - what difference does it make?
 * Find a way to override dependencies and plugins in child modules
 * Research mvn flags like `-pl`, `-am`, `-amd`